zeljkofilipin/filipin.eu/_posts/2015-06-23-how-software-that-runs-wikipedia-is-tested.md

 ---
 layout:    post
-title: How to Fail at Test Automation
-date: 2013-11-07 08:37:45.000000000 +01:00
+permalink: how-software-that-runs-wikipedia-is-tested
+title:     "How software that runs Wikipedia is tested"
 ---

-<p>About one month ago it was one year that I have started working for the Wikimedia Foundation.
-This blog post is a summary of what I did in the last year.</p>
+About one month ago it was one year that I have started working for the Wikimedia Foundation.
+This blog post is a summary of what I did in the last year.

-<p>This is a new and shiny version of my <a href="http://filipin.eu/how-mediawiki-software-that-runs-wikipedia-is-tested/">How MediaWiki, software that runs Wikipedia, is tested</a> blog post.</p>
+This is a new and shiny version of my <a href="http://filipin.eu/how-mediawiki-software-that-runs-wikipedia-is-tested/">How MediaWiki, software that runs Wikipedia, is tested</a> blog post.

-<p>I had several ideas how to name this blog post.
-On of them was <em>How not to fail at test automation</em>, but although more true to the content of this blog post, it was just too boring.
-Another one was <em>How me managed to get PHP and JavaScript developers to write Ruby code</em>.
-Similar one was <em>Why did we pick Ruby to run Selenium tests</em>.</p>
+I had several ideas how to name this blog post.
+On of them was *How not to fail at test automation*, but although more true to the content of this blog post, it was just too boring.
+Another one was *How me managed to get PHP and JavaScript developers to write Ruby code*.
+Similar one was *Why did we pick Ruby to run Selenium tests.*
-<p>I gave this talk several times at various meetups and conferences, but I never had the time to sit down and document it.
+I gave this talk several times at various meetups and conferences, but I never had the time to sit down and document it.
 Do you think that a nice quiet Friday evening, the night before I will give this talk one more time at another conference is a good time to collect my thoughts and document the talk?
-I do.</p>
+I do.

-<p><strong>Problems</strong></p>
+# Problems

-<p>The previous version of this talk (and blog post) was centered around tools.
+The previous version of this talk (and blog post) was centered around tools.
 I would mention a tool and then talk about the problems it solves.
-The night before I went to <a href="http://filipin.eu/selenium-conference-2013/">Selenium conference</a> I had an idea to center the talk about the problems, and then mention the tools.</p>
+The night before I went to <a href="http://filipin.eu/selenium-conference-2013/">Selenium conference</a> I had an idea to center the talk about the problems, and then mention the tools.

-<p>What were the problems that we wanted to solve?
+What were the problems that we wanted to solve?
 Communication, maintainability, browser automation, browser/operating system/version combinatorial explosion, visibility/transparency, code reuse, speed, "Halp wanted!", "Works at my machine!".
-Let me say a few works about each problem and how we solved it.</p>
+Let me say a few works about each problem and how we solved it.

-<p><strong><a href="http://demotivationalpost.com/1338/communication">Communication</a></strong></p>
+# Communication

-<p>Anybody surprised that the biggest problem in a software project is communication?
+Anybody surprised that the biggest problem in a software project is communication?
 Exactly.
-It is hard to know what to test, it is hard to let other people know what is tested and what is the result.</p>
+It is hard to know what to test, it is hard to let other people know what is tested and what is the result.

-<p><em>Solution</em></p>
+*Solution*

-<p><a href="http://cukes.info/">Cucumber</a>.
+<a href="http://cukes.info/">Cucumber</a>.
 You can ask the people that know what needs to be tested to write examples in any natural language.
-When the test runs, Cucumber creates nice reports that anybody can read.</p>
+When the test runs, Cucumber creates nice reports that anybody can read.

-<p>[code]<br />
+{% highlight gherkin %}
-Feature: Log in</p>
+Feature: Log in

-<p>  Background:<br />
+  Background:
-    Given I am at Log in page</p>
+    Given I am at Log in page

-<p>  Scenario: Go to Log in page<br />
+  Scenario: Go to Log in page
-    Then Log in page should open<br />
-      And Username element should be there<br />
+    Then Username element should be there
-      And Password element should be there<br />
+      And Password element should be there
-      And Log in element should be there<br />
+      And Log in element should be there
-[/code]</p>
-<p><strong>Maintainability</strong></p>
+{% endhighlight %}

+# Maintainability

-<p>Were you a part of test automation project that failed because the test code was not maintainable?
+Were you a part of test automation project that failed because the test code was not maintainable?
 Exactly.
-Test code is like any other code, you have to make sure it easy to maintain.</p>
+Test code is like any other code, you have to make sure it easy to maintain.

-<p><em>Solution</em></p>
+*Solution*

-<p>The <a href="https://code.google.com/p/selenium/wiki/PageObjects">Page Object pattern</a>.
+The <a href="https://code.google.com/p/selenium/wiki/PageObjects">Page Object pattern</a>.
 It is a simple solution.
-Every page in the application is represented by one class.</p>
+Every page in the application is represented by one class.

-<p>For the above example, this is how a login page could look like.</p>
+For the above example, this is how a login page could look like.

+{% endhighlight %}

 <p>[code language="ruby"]<br />
 class LoginPage<br />
   include PageObject</p>